ketul-panchal/eVitalRx/README.md

 ## TASK 2

-i use join query, group by, having and aggregate function to achieve desire resualt.
+i use join query, group by, having and aggregate function to achieve desire results.

-also attached Schema file
+also attached Schema file.